glennkroegel/pytorch-starlightcurves/notes.md

 - To get an interpretation we need the model to simply solve a task
 - In the case of time series, this can be interpolation, extrapolation or classification.

+- The absense of evidence is not evidence of absense

 # Notes on Bayesnn
 If we have a network which can capture complex time series (including transients) and we have correct classification of objects, we can then begin to cluster these objects using a Bayesian NN.